tulio311/tulio311/README.md

 Technologies used: C

-You can review some other projects I've done in the pinned tags down here or in the repositories tab.
-This projects include Web Development, Data Structures, chatting with an LLM through an API, Graph algorithms, an encryption algorithm (RSA) and Web Scraping.
+You can review the rest of my projects in the pinned tags down here or in the repositories tab.
+This projects include Web Development, Data Structures, chatting with an LLM through an API for getting help with my projects, Graph algorithms, an encryption algorithm (RSA) and Web Scraping.

-Hope you enjoy your time here!